twohoursonelife/OneLifeWeb/utils/The Migration/migration_process.md

 - Plan a timeframe with 24-48 hours notice, ideally when multiple of Colin, Kripts, Risvh or additional support such as Adk or Tux are avaliable, but mostly a heads up for players.
 - Ensure pre-requisite tasks completed.
 - Shutdown the game server and dictator bot.
-- Locate new database, empty.
-(Except for the table oldLineageLives, a record of premigration lives that will not be migrated) (`PROD_2HOL`, in this case with user `game_web_server` for config use and user `thol` for migration tasks)
+- Ensure new database is empty of any tables or data.
+(Except for the empty table old_lineage_lives)

 ### Nginx changes
 - Rename existing web root `/var/www/play.twohoursonelife.com` to `/var/www/old-web-servers`